jjimmanuel/CUDAQuant/README.md

 3. Vasicek: implementaion of the Vasicek model (short term rate).
 I used the exact discretization rather than the Euler method to eliminate discretization error.
 It is straightforward to calculate unlike with Hull-White.

+4. CIR: Implementation of the Cox Ingersoll Ross model.
+I used the exact discretization